 Perth may be geographically isolated from the Eastern States but it shares the sun every day (well almost every day).
 They average about 8 hours of sunlight per day.
 It is also supposed to have more millionaires than anywhere else in Australia.
-However since the mining downturn, and because Sydney real estate prices have skyrocketed, Perths millionaires are probably now outnumbered by ordinary Sydney homeowners whose houses on average, are valued at over 1 million dollars!
+However since the mining problems, and because east coast real estate prices have skyrocketed, Perths millionaires are probably now outnumbered by ordinary Sydney homeowners whose houses on average, are valued at over 1.6 million dollars!

 Getting from the Airport.

 The first problem you face when arriving in Perth is how to get to the city from the airport.
 If you are being picked up by family or friends, Perth has a great system for finding people.
 The pickup area of the airport has a number of shelters each labelled with a letter of the alphabet.
 So when you get your bags and head out to the pickup area, you can tell whoever you are meeting, and tell them the letter of the shelter you are waiting at.

 A taxi ride into the city can cost as much as $50 and Uber will take you there for around $38 sometimes.
 On the other hand, a shuttle bus will take you to the city for around $20, BUT if you are a pensioner you can buy a ticket on the 380 bus which will cost less than $2 and has luggage racks on board.
 The 380 bus will take you into Elizabeth Quay where you can catch a train, another bus or a CAT bus (see below) around the centre of Perth.